VinitGurjar/Node_js-3-file-systems/README.md

 # Node_js-3-file-systems

-Used 3 ways to Read &amp;&amp; Write to the file system of node.js.
+Used 3 ways to Read Write to the file system of node.js.

 1. Callback.
 2. Sync.